Aryaan147/ClipNest/Readme.md

 - **One-tap copy** — Every item copies to clipboard instantly, no extra steps
 - **Search** — Find any clip across all categories instantly
-- **Categories** — Group your clips however you think: by project, type, context, or anything else
+- **Folders** — Group your clips however you think: by project, type, context, or anything else
-- **Universal content** — Links, code snippets, prompts, social IDs, research papers, repo URLs, anything text-based
-- **Offline support** — Your clips are available even without internet; syncs automatically when back online
+- **Pinning** — Pin your most used clips to the top for even faster access
+- **Trash & Restore** — Accidental deletion?
+Retrieve your clips from the Recycle Bin
+- **Word/Character Count** — See exactly how long your clips are
+- **Local Storage** — Fast, offline, and private.
+All data is saved securely in your browser's local storage
 - **Sleek UI** — Clean, focused interface designed to stay out of your way
-- **Authentication** — Your clips are yours; secure login keeps data private
-- **Cloud sync via Firebase** — Access your clips from any device, always up to date
-- **Cross-platform** — iOS, Android, and Web from a single codebase (Expo)

 ---